Brightlaz/Pixel-art-maker/README.md

 The app uses the width and app provided by the user to create a customizable canvas using table element Then, the app allows the user to give a back-ground color to any box[tr] using the color he or she chose in the color palette Finally, when the submit button is clicked a new customizable canvas is created

+## Dependency
+I used a starter code containing only the html and css files provided by udacity for the projects The js file[designs.js] was built from scratch by me